 Mix the ground flax and the 3 tbsp water.
 Set aside

-Bring the lentils and vegetable broth to a boil, then simmer about 30 minutes.
+Bring the lentils and vegetable broth to a boil, then simmer about 20 minutes, until soft but not mushy.

 Sautee the onions, garlic, mushrooms and pepper until browned and the mushrooms have lost most of their moisture.
 Add the herbs, old bay.
-I use the 1 tbsp of white wine vinegar throughout the sauteeing to make sure nothing sticks.
+I use the 1 tbsp of white wine vinegar throughout the sauteeing to make sure nothing sticks/deglaze the pan.
 Add to a large bowl

 Strain and add half the lentils to the bowl with the cooked veg, and pulse the other half in the food processor until broken up but not a paste.

 Pulse the walnuts and sunflower seeds, then add to the bowl with the lentils/veg.
-Stir in the 3/4 cup all purpose flour and the 1/4 cup of nutritional yeast.
+Blend the oats, if using, into a flour, then add to the bowl along with the 1/4 cup of nutritional yeast.
 Mix well

-To the ground flax/water mixture, add the tomato paste and soy sauce.
+To the ground flax/water mixture (“flax egg”), add the tomato paste and soy sauce.
 Stir well, then add to the lentil mixture until very incorporated.

 Separate the mixture into 2 bread pans (4×8 I think is the common size) with parchment paper sticking out the sides so you can easily lift out the loaf.
-Mix all the glaze ingredients together, then brush with loaves
+Mix all the glaze ingredients together, then brush loaves.